TypedUseCase/tuc-console/docs/tuc/index.md

     MyService MyDomainName
 ```

-**NOTE**: Participants are the first indented line in the tuc file, so they determine the indentation level of the entire file.
+**NOTE**: Participants are the first indented line(s) in the tuc file, so they determine the indentation level of the entire file.

 Read more about [participants here](/tuc-console/tuc/participants.html).